D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Introduction

 In this paper, we present D2C-SR, a novel divergence to convergence framework for real-world SR, by rethinking the ill-posed problem and the SR space approaches.
 D2C-SR follows the idea of explicitly learning the underlying distribution of high-frequency details.
-But unlike conditional GAN-based methods or SRFlow, our D2C-SR model the high-frequency details distribution using a discrete manner.
-Our key insight is that: most classical SR methods use a single output to fit all high-frequency details directly and therefore only obtains average and blurred outputs, while SRFlow uses an continuous Gaussian distribution to fit all high-frequency details, but the fit is very difficult and does not guarantee stable and accurate high-frequency details.
+But unlike conditional GAN-based methods or SRFlow~\cite{lugmayr2020srflow}, our D2C-SR model the high-frequency details distribution using a discrete manner.
+Our key insight is that: most classical SR methods use a single output to fit all high-frequency details directly and `regression to mean', therefore only obtains average and blurred outputs.
+While SRFlow~\cite{lugmayr2020srflow} uses an continuous Gaussian distribution to fit all high-frequency details, but the fit is very difficult and does not guarantee stable and accurate high-frequency details.
+The GAN-based approaches have the same problem.
 Therefore, we adopt a trade-off approach by using a finite discrete distribution to fit the high-frequency details, thus ensuring a stable, controllable and accurate output relatively.

-Specifically, at divergence stage, we first propose a tree-based structure network, where end branches are designed to learn possible high-frequency details.
-We use the modified triplet loss to enforce the outputs from different branches are divergent, meanwhile, together with a construction loss to ensure consistency with HR.
+Specifically, at divergence stage, we first propose a tree-based structure network, where end branches are designed to learn random possible high-frequency details separately.
+To stabilize the divergence process, we also propose the divergence loss which can explicitly allows for divergence of the results produced by different branches.
+Meanwhile, we use the construction loss to ensure consistency with HR during the entire process.
+Due to there are multiple local minima in the network optimization process, we expect different branches to have access to different local minima through the appropriate strength of these restraints.
 Theoretically, if there are multiple branches and fit to the full range of high-frequency possibilities, the best HR image should be the fusion of the high-frequency details exactly.
 Hence, at convergence stage, we assign spatial weights to combine the divergent predictions to produce a more accurate result.

 To fully evaluate the efficiency and generality of D2C-SR for real-world SISR, we conduct experiments on several benchmarks, including RealSR\cite{cai2019toward}, DRealSR\cite{wei2020component} and our new benchmark, D2CRealSR, with x8 upscaling factor.
-Experimental results show that our D2C-SR can achieve state-of-the-art performance and visual improvements with less parameter number.
-To summarize, the main contributions are as follows: \begin{itemize}
+Experimental results show that our D2C-SR can achieve state-of-the-art performance and visual improvements with less parameters.
+In sum, the main contributions are as follows: \begin{itemize}